terminology

 Coming out refers to the act of disclosing one's sexuality and/or gender identity to others.
 Being able to discuss sexual orientation with others also increases the availability of social support and psychological well-being.
 Coming out is often an important step for LGBTQ people.

-Asexual (sometimes called “ace”) people experience little or no sexual attraction.
+Asexual (sometimes called “ace”) people experience little or no physical attraction.

 The significant distress an individual may experience as a result of their gender being different than the one they were assigned at birth.